Style #: 6011 & 6012

 Woolie Gold and Woolie Brown are both part of the original 12 attic treasures.

-Seen below are Guthrie, Woolie Gold, Woolie Brown, and Woolie Cinnamon from the collection of Linda Harris.
+Seen below are Guthrie (guhth-ree), Woolie Gold, Woolie Brown, and Woolie Cinnamon from the collection of Linda Harris.

-Woolie Gold was first issued with a red bow 1A “woolie” tush tag and HK hang tag.
+Woolie Gold was first issued with a red bow 1A “woolie” tush tag and Hong Kong hang tag.

-Woolie Brown was first issued with a red bow 1A “woolie” tush tag that was cut off and Woolie Gold #6011 hang tag.
+Woolie Brown was first issued with a red bow 1A “woolie” tush tag that was cut off as do all four examples and Woolie Gold #6011 hang tag.